FLIR/iis_firefly_image_classifier/README.md

 - **Others**:
     - Enviroment setup using docker images.

-## Latest/upcoming Features
+## Latest/Upcoming Features
 - **Hyperparameter Optimization**
     - Using [Guildai](https://guild.ai/)
     - Documentation to be added.
 - **Image capture and labeling tool**
-    - Scripts, docker image, and documentation to be added.
+    - Link to repository to be added.
 - **Supported model architectures**
     - Mobilenet_v1_1.0_224
     - Mobilenet_v1_0.75_224
     - Mobilenet_v1_0.5_224
     - Mobilenet_v1_0.25_224
     - Inception_v1
-    - Support for mobilenet_v1 architectures with smaller image size (to be added)
+    - Support for mobilenet_v1 architectures with smaller image size to be added.

 ## Results
 ### Runtime Analysis